j-easy/easy-batch/README.md

 You are welcome to contribute to the project with pull requests on GitHub.

-If you found a bug or want to request a feature, please use the [issue tracker](https://github.com/easybatch/easybatch-framework/issues).
+If you find a bug or want to request a feature, please use the [issue tracker](https://github.com/easybatch/easybatch-framework/issues).

-For any further question, you can use the [forum](https://groups.google.com/d/forum/easy-batch) or chat with the team on [Gitter](https://gitter.im/EasyBatch/easybatch-framework).
+For any further question, you can use the [forum](https://groups.google.com/d/forum/easy-batch) or the [gitter channel](https://gitter.im/EasyBatch/easybatch-framework).

 ## Awesome contributors